telekid/CycleProject/FAQ.md

 ### How will you travel the globe?
 We plan to primarily travel by motorcycle, which will help us keep costs down and our environmental impact low.
 The realities of global transit will of course mandate that we maintain flexibility in our travel plans, and we fully expect to travel via other means when necessary.

 Whenever possible, we will camp outside in a tent or under the stars.
-In urban areas, we will sleep at hostels or in the homes of generous hosts.
+In urban areas, we will stay at hostels or in the homes of generous hosts.

 ### Who are you?